Results Churches cathedrals basilicas and chapels Marseille

 2024

-This basilica dedicated to Notre-Dame de la Garde, protector of Marseille with Saint Victor, dominates the city and the sea
+This famous basilica, dedicated to Notre-Dame de la Garde, protector of the city, dominates the city and the bay of Marseille.

 It's the city's symbol par excellence.
 Visible from all 4 corners of Marseille, the "Bonne Mère" is a cherished monument for the people of the city, who flock to it from childhood onwards, to light a candle and admire the view.
 The basilica is also very popular with visitors of all faiths and origins.
 The belvedere surrounding the basilica offers a breathtaking view of the surrounding area, from the Calanques massif to the port, which will convince even the least devout among us.
 Climbing the steps from the parking lot is difficult, especially in summer, and can feel like a pilgrimage.
 But a visit to the Good Mother is an absolute must in Marseille!